-The potential buyer needs to solve the puzzle in a certain amount of time and if he does, he will get a steep discount on the selling price, or a new kitchen or something else that you might see fit as a prize.
+The potential buyer needs to solve the puzzle in a certain amount of time, and if he does, he will get a steep discount on the selling price, or a new kitchen or something else that you might find suitable as a prize.

 7 Success Factors of Experiential Marketing Campaigns

 - They should tell a story and let potential customers participate in the story.

 - Customer information via quizzes, general feedback, and quizzes should be gathered.